NWalker4483/SmartCampus/papers/mine copy.md

 # APL Smart Campus Multi-Camera Tracking Update #1
 #### By: Nile Walker on 10/1/21
 Where did I come from?
-Multi Camera Multi Target Tracking within expandable static camera networks
+Establishing regions of identity transfer across static multi camera systems

 ## Objective Recap:
 * Given footage from multiple views within a scene, identify individuals traveling through the scene and maintain that identity across the multiple perspectives.
 Any solution should be able to incorporate new cameras down the line with limited disturbance to the performance of re-identification within cameras present during initial training.